Ontological argument: Alvin Plantinga

 According to Craig, premises (2)–(5) are relatively uncontroversial among philosophers, but "the epistemic entertainability of premise (1) (or its denial) does not guarantee its metaphysical possibility."
-Furthermore the philosopher Richard M. Gale argued that premise three, the "possibility premise", begs the question.
+Furthermore the philosopher Richard M. Gale argued that premise one, the "possibility premise", begs the question.
 He stated that one only has the epistemic right to accept the premise if one understands the nested modal operators, and that if one understands them within the system S5—without which the argument fails—then one understands that "possibly necessarily" is in essence the same as "necessarily".
 Thus the premise begs the question because the conclusion is embedded within it.
+Plantinga anticipated this line of objection and pointed out in his defense that any deductively valid argument will beg the question this way.

-On S5 systems in general, James Garson writes that "the words ‘necessarily’ and ‘possibly’, have many different uses.
+On systems of modal logic in general, James Garson writes that "the words ‘necessarily’ and ‘possibly’, have many different uses.
 So the acceptability of axioms for modal logic depends on which of these uses we have in mind."
+Evaluating Plantinga's argument in particular, however, Graham Oppy notes that S5 is standardly taken to be the right system for capturing logical and metaphysical uses of "necessarily" and "possibly" (which are the uses at play in Plantinga's argument).

 Sankara's dictum

 An approach to supporting the possibility premise in Plantinga's version of the argument was attempted by Alexander Pruss.
 He started with the 8th–9th-century AD Indian philosopher Sankara's dictum that if something is impossible, we cannot have a perception (even a non-veridical one) that it is the case.
 It follows that if we have a perception that p, then even though it might not be the case that p, it is at least the case that possibly p.
 If mystics in fact perceive the existence of a maximally great being, it follows that the existence of a maximally great being is at least possible.